shxlpa/hawkey/README.md

 # Open Source Text Editor for Parkinson's

-People with diseases such as Parkinsons have a hard time communicating.
+People with diseases such as Parkinson's have a hard time communicating.

 This text editor, when loaded in a browser and paired with an accessible keyboard, will allow a disabled person to type.
 My grandfather can't speak due to Parkinson's, and though he gets occaisonal hand tremors he can control his hand just enough to interface with a keyboard.